nyolamike/dao/dao_engine/README.md

 dao.json

 - auto_alter_db_in_production this flag should disable auto altering of db in production environment if db has already been previously created

+- accepted_named_queries: this one, in auto create mode will save the name of the query here if its not there this means that, if someone tries to alter the named queries to by pass restrictions, those unknown queries wont run

+- an api config, allows converting named queries into REST API calls

+- "schema_timestamps": true, - by default these are turned on, but if one does not want to have these accross all tables it can be set to false however any local  "dao@timestamps": false, will overrride this